TrackManager (DCC & DC)

 How do you run a EX-CommandStation in DC (PWM) mode?

-This allows a throttle on track B set to DCX to operate in forward and reverse correctly for west bound engines
+This allows a throttle on track B set to DC_INV / DCX to operate in forward and reverse correctly for west bound engines

-So, you can take a standard DC motor only engines Cab road number on the side of the engine and assign it to one or more of up to 8 tracks/districts/blocks labelled A thru H then enter that same number into a throttle and control that Loco Cab # on each and every one of the assigned tracks.
+So, you can take a standard DC motor only loco’s road number on the side of the loco and assign it to one or more of up to 8 tracks/districts/blocks labelled A thru H. Then enter that same number into a throttle and control that Address on each and every one of the assigned tracks.

 Valid Cab addresses are 1 to 10239.